Entergy : Insights > Storms | MarketScreener

 Vicksburg

-As of this report, 2792 customers are without power.
-Entergy crews are continuing to assess damage and restoring power where possible.
-Damage assessors have found 9 broken poles, 25 spans of wire down and 15 broken pieces of other equipment.
-The estimated restoration time will be provided once assessment is completed.
+As of this report, 1089 customers are without power and restoration efforts ae continuing.
+Damage assessors found 9 broken poles, 25 spans of wire down and 15 broken pieces of other equipment.
+Entergy estimates all customers that can safely receive power should be restored by 12 p.m.
+Monday, October 12.

 Washington County